natematias/governing-human-algorithm-behavior/README.md

 * an empirical study proposal (such as a registered report)
 * a pitch deck or grant proposal to create an organization/business/convening
 * a strategic plan for an advocacy campaign
-* a storyboard for a public education initiative
+* a storyboard for a public education initiative (film, website, videogame)
+* one or more Wikipedia articles about key people or topics
+* a workshop facilitation plan for students, communities, policymakers, or activists

 *Grading*: Participation in class & online: 20%.
 Algorithm Analysis: 20%.
 Midterm project proposal: 20%.
 Final project: 40%.